sodaliAyran/herogi-interview/README.md

 * Provide sorting functionality based on average pace, distance and total time
 * Also include username, age, gender in the UI

-Also there was a Bonus points section with the following:
+Also there was a Bonus Points Section with the following:
 * An option to group users by their age group (group1: 20-30, group2: 30-40, group3: 40 - 60) -> Which I did
 * Use React --> Which I also did
 * Use Scala --> That is something I won't do for extra points.